 Our first result (Theorem \ref{theorem:ldp}) shows that under the assumptions on $\phi$ made above, $\mu^{\eps}$ satisfies a large deviation principle with speed $(\eps s^2(\eps))^{-1}$, and the associated rate function $I: \clp(\RR^d) \to [0,\infty]$ takes a particularly simple form given as

 We note that unlike the rate function $I^Z$ associated with the ergodic diffusion $Z$, given in \eqref{eq:1205}, which is described through a variational formula, the rate function in this small noise setting takes a surprisingly explicit form.
 The precise result we establish allows for a somewhat more general drift function and a state-dependent diffusion coefficient.
 The conditions on the coefficients and the form of the rate function in this more general setting are given in Section \ref{sec:mainresult}.
 The above result gives a LDP when simultaneously time becomes large and the noise intensity becomes small.
-A similar theme has recently been considered in \cite{dupwu} where certain large deviation estimates, motivated by the problem of design of Monte-Carlo schemes, for suitable integrals have been established in the specific case where $s(\eps) = (\log(1/\eps))^{-1/2}$.
-In this case the relevant techniques are those based on the Freidlin-Wentzell theory of quasipotentials of small noise diffusions\cite{frewen}.
-Note that in our result we do not make any assumptions on how $s(\eps)$ approches $0$, furthermore, the paper \cite{dupwu} does not give a LDP for the empirical measure $\mu^{\eps}$.
+A similar theme has recently been considered in \cite{dupwu}, where, motivated by the problem of design of Monte-Carlo schemes, certain large deviation estimates have been established for suitable integrals in the specific case where $s(\eps) = (\log(1/\eps))^{-1/2}$.
+In this case the relevant techniques are those based on the Freidlin-Wentzell theory of quasipotentials of small noise diffusions \cite{frewen}.
+Note that in our result we do not make any assumptions on how $s(\eps)$ approches $0$.
+Furthermore, the paper \cite{dupwu} does not give a LDP for the empirical measure $\mu^{\eps}$.

-The second focus of this work is the study of asymptotic behavior of fast-slow diffusions when both slow and fast components have small noise in their natural time scales.
-The precise model of interest is described by a $m\times d$ dimensional diffusion $(X^{\eps}, Y^{\eps})$ given as follows.
+The second focus of this work is the study of asymptotic behavior of fast-slow diffusions, when both slow and fast components have small noise in their natural time scales.
+The precise model of interest is described by a \PZ{$m+ d$} dimensional diffusion $(X^{\eps}, Y^{\eps})$ given as follows.